mattermost/docs/source/install/install-kubernetes-mattermost.rst

 Copy the resulting hostname or IP address from the ``ADDRESS`` column, open your browser, and connect to Mattermost.

 Use your domain registration service to create a canonical name or IP address record for the ``ingressName`` in your manifest, pointing to the address you just copied.
 For example, on AWS you would do this within a hosted zone in Route53.

 Navigate to the ``ingressName`` URL in your browser and use Mattermost.

 Configuring external database and filestore (Recommended)
 ----------------------------------------------------------

 When installing Mattermost using the Mattermost Operator in a production scenario, it's recommended that you use an external database and filestore.

-1. Create database secret
+**1. Create database secret**
-^^^^^^^^^^^^^^^^^^^

 The database secret needs to be created in the namespace that will hold the Mattermost installation.
 The secret should contain the following data:

 .. csv-table::
     :header: "Key", "Description", "Required"